-In this in-depth hands-on tutorial on How to Write Test Cases, I have covered the details of what is a Test Case, Its standard definition and Test Case Design techniques.
+This in-depth hands-on tutorial on How to Write Test Cases covers the details of what a Test Case is along with its standard definition and Test Case Design techniques.

 What is a Test case?

-A test case has components that describe input, action and an expected response, in order to determine if a feature of an application is working correctly.
+A test case has components that describe input, action, and an expected response, in order to determine if a feature of an application works correctly.

 List of Tutorials Covered in this Test Case Writing Series: